dylan-chong/a-team-engr101-avc/README.md

     - Hardware (Designing shape of robot and 3D printing, working with others in their hardware-related jobs)
 - Andrew McGhie (mgoo)
     - Networking (Communicating with starting gate)
-    - Module Planning (Planning how the different modules will fit together)
+    - Class Planning (Planning how the different class will fit together)
     - Code Integration (Merging all of our code together)
 - Benjamin Percy (Radroaches)
     - Wall Quadrant Tracking (Making robot react to processed information from IR sensors)